2012–2014 Salvadoran gang truce: Mauricio Funes

 On 30 November 2022, Attorney General Rodolfo Delgado ordered Funes to stand trial for his role in organizing the truce.
 He stated that Funes allegedly "granted benefits to gang members who were in prison" and engaged in illicit association with the gangs.
+Prior to Delgado's order, Funes tweeted that any legal proceedings carried out in his absence would be "illegal".